 This blueberry baked oatmeal is easily prepped in one bowl in less than 10 minutes.
 It makes a great breakfast or snack and is super customizable!

 I love a big oatmeal bowl for breakfast in the morning.
-I usually either cook it on the stove or make overnight oats the night before if I have a busy day ahead.
+I usually either cook it on the stove, make overnight oats or when I am in a rush grab a handful of homemade granola.
 This blueberry oatmeal bake is another easy alternative to classic oatmeal.
 It’s quick to make and tastes delicious!